visual-layer/fastdup/README.md

         <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fstorage.googleapis.com%2Fkaggle-datasets-images%2F789928%2F1356719%2F482af2e82bb07702d6bac54214ac206c%2Fdataset-card.png%3Ft%3D2020-07-21-02-47-18&f=1&nofb=1&ipt=92b367988bbb105d064d28c86fa95bf4a86a43df097031b677f7a04c58e04cee&ipo=images" width="256">
       </td>
       <td rowspan="3">
         <b>Cleaning and preparing a dataset:</b> In this tutorial, we use fastdup to clean and analyze a food-101 dataset.
-The dataset contains 101 food classes with 1,000 images each.
 The cleaning process includes identifying and removing duplicates, broken images, outliers, as well as the darkest, brightest, and blurriest images.
-FastDup also analyzes the dataset, finding similarity clusters and the percentage of images that fall within these clusters..
+FastDup also analyzes the dataset, finding similarity clusters and the percentage of images that fall within these clusters.
       </td>
       <td align="center" width="80">
           <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/cleaning_and_preparing_an_image_dataset.ipynb">